 If it turns out that the individual has a very loose or soft scalp, if they are a good candidate for the transplant procedure, a larger donor strip of hair can be removed.
 However, in the case where the patient has a tighter scalp, this means only a thin donor strip will be possible to remove.

 If it is determined that you are a good candidate for a hair transplant procedure, a plan is constructed with the goal of achieving the best possible hair restoration for you, taking into account balding patterns, how much donor hair is available, etc. The plan may call for one or several hair transplant surgeries, as everyone is different.

 Hair transplantation surgery has been around for over 60 years.
 It has helped people that suffer from hair loss to regain confidence and self-esteem.
 Traditional hair transplantation, also known as Follicular Unit Transplant (FUT), involves removing a narrow strip of hair from another area of the head called a donor site, commonly the back of the head.
 It is followed by the transplantation of these hair follicles onto the areas where the hair is balding or thinning.
 In a way, you can think of it as planting seeds on a field where nothing is growing.

 The hormone Dihydrotestosterone (DHT) is responsible for why people progressively lose their hair.
 During a hair transplant, the hair follicles taken from the donor site are resistant to the DHT hormone, and therefore, when transplanted into the desired area, these follicles will continue to grow naturally, and not fall out.

-To learn if you are a candidate for a hair transplant, Contact MAXiM today for a consultation.
+To learn if you are a candidate for a hair transplant, Contact MAXIM today for a complimentary consultation.